Youtube Report template for Looker Studio by Porter

 Copy-paste the same dashboards that other teams and agencies use to monitor their Social Media performance

-Youtube report template overview
+Youtube Report template overview

 With this performance monitoring template on Looker Studio, monitor specific metrics for your YouTube channel.
 Track key metrics like views, watch time, and engagement rates.
 Break down the data to analyze performance by video category, audience demographics, and geographical location.
 Share insights with your team or clients via PDF, link, or email.
 Influence decision-making by presenting data-backed recommendations.
 Answer questions like “Which videos perform best in different regions?” or “How does audience engagement vary across video categories?”
 Streamline your YouTube analytics with this powerful dashboard template.